 - Medical detox services: Attempting to detox in a home environment can be highly uncomfortable at best, and at worst, dangerous.
 Medical detox provides a safe setting that offers 24/7 medical supervision as patients undergo drug or alcohol withdrawal.
 People within a medical setting are monitored for health complications and may receive medications to ease pain or discomfort caused by withdrawal.

 - Inpatient treatment: Inpatient addiction treatment is an intensive type of treatment that requires patients to live on-site and participate in a treatment program.
 The length of these programs can vary, with the average stay being 30 to 90 days.
-Inpatient treatment offers structure and a variety of therapeutic services capable of treating all aspects of substance abuse, including: cognitive behavioral therapy (CBT), group therapy, family counseling, and medication-assisted treatment.
+Inpatient treatment offers structure and a variety of therapeutic services capable of treating all aspects of substance use, including: cognitive behavioral therapy (CBT), group therapy, family counseling, and medication-assisted treatment.

 - Behavioral counseling: One of the core components of treating drug and alcohol addiction is individual behavioral counseling.
 Counseling provides a space for patients to explore the causes and triggers of their substance use, and to learn how to cope with urges to use substances.
 Counseling can also teach valuable life skills useful for navigating everyday stressors and maintaining long-term addiction recovery.

-- Family counseling: Family counseling can be beneficial for repairing relationships damaged by a person’s substance abuse.
+- Family counseling: Family counseling can be beneficial for repairing relationships damaged by a person’s substance use.
 The two main purposes of this type of counseling are to emphasize how a strong family system can support a person’s recovery, and to repair the harm caused by addiction.

 - Support groups: Attending daily support groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) can provide beneficial assistance and support in recovery from addiction by connecting people with a local support system, providing an outlet for people to discuss their successes and struggles, and providing an opportunity to learn from others who have overcome struggles commonly faced in sobriety.